-So I came across this game back in 2013, I remember all the hype surrounding it, but at the time I didn’t have a PSP, so I wasn’t able to join in the first wave of players.
-I then was able to gain access to a PSP and a copy of the game and I absolutely loved it!
-While it is billed as an otoge, Sweet Fuse plays more like a adventure, puzzle visual novel than your typical romance visual novel.
-So when it went on sale in the PSN store I immediately went out and bought a copy of the game for myself.
+So I came across Sweet Fuse At Your Side back in 2013.
+I remember all the hype surrounding it, but at the time I didn’t have a PSP.
+So I wasn’t able to join in the first wave of players.
+When I was able to gain access to a PSP and a copy of the game, I absolutely loved it!
+While Sweet Fuse is an otome game, it plays more like a adventure, puzzle visual novel.

 The first route of the game that I played was Subaru Shidou, because I don’t know if I mentioned this before…but I have a thing for megane men.
 Plus he’s gorgeous, the typical otoge hottie and that suit…sexy!

 - Alternative Title: Bomb Decision (Japan)

 - Similar Games: Collar x Malice | Variable Barricade

 Sweet Fuse: At Your Side stars Saki Inafune, niece to legendary game developer Keiji Inafune.
 Saki’s famous uncle opens an amusement park and Saki attends the opening ceremony, but things really heat up when Count Hogstein—a malevolent pig—takes over the park, and holds everyone hostage.
 Saki, along with seven sexy men, decides to enter Count Hogstein’s deadly game in order to save her uncle and the other hostages.
 Will she be able to solve the complex puzzles that Count Hogstein and his merry henchmen have in store?
 And most importantly, which steamy bachelor will Saki choose?